Yushi-Y/MSE-modern-slavery/README.md

 # stats-thesis
-Thesis for MSc Statistical Science: Estimate the prevalence of modern slavery using Frequentist and Bayesian Multiple Systems Estimation Methods
+MSc Stats Thesis: Estimate the prevalence of modern slavery using Frequentist and Bayesian Multiple Systems Estimation Methods